 Most Water Filters Don’t Remove Nitrates, Ammonia, and Perchlorates

 Even the Clearsource RV Water Filter mentioned above cannot remove chemicals like nitrates, ammonia, and perchlorates.
-These compounds get into the ground water from fuels, exhausts, and biological wastes.
+These compounds get into the ground water from fuels, exhausts, fertilizers, and animal feces.
 The only way to remove these is using a more expensive, reverse osmosis system.
 These systems actually do exist for RV use.

 Reverse Osmosis Water Systems